DofE Expedition downloads

 Expedition equipment can be divide into five categories: clothing, personal and emergency equipment, personal camping equipment, team camping equipment and equipment related to the mode of travel.

 For DofE qualifying expeditions participants will also need equipment related to their aim, project and investigation methods.
-For our full advice on what kit a participant will need on expedition and why, view the DofE Kit Guide here.

 Having the right equipment is essential for expedition safety and well-being as well as comfort and enjoyment.